If you need more orientation, you can also check our marvellous guide to Ms. Marvels.

 When the Avengers fought Galen-Kor’s Lunatic Legion on the Moon, Danvers impulsively tried to join the fight to show ’em.
 But though reaching the Moon would have been trivial as Binary, Warbird failed.
 She nearly killed herself in the attempt.

 Still refusing to admit her alcoholism, Carol moved to Seattle.
 That was in part to see her old friend Tracy Burke.
-Trace :
+Tracy :

 - Helped Carol land freelance writing gigs with aerospace and technical magazines.

-- Also helped her sell her manuscript for the Binary science-fiction novel.
+- Helped Carol sell her manuscript for the Binary science-fiction novel.